Alexa D.M. Fujise

 Alexa Denise Mariko Fujise (born July 17, 1954) is a judge of the Hawaii Intermediate Court of Appeals.

 Education

-Fuise received her bachelor's and law degrees from the University of Hawaii.
+Fuise received her bachelor's and law degrees from the University of Hawaiʻi.

-Legal and academic career
+Career

 Fujise served as director of the Research and Reference Support Division of the Prosecutor's Office.
 She also served as appellate research branch chief and deputy prosecutor.

 Fujise also served as an assistant disciplinary counsel for the Office of Disciplinary Counsel and as a law clerk for then-Associate Justice Herman Lum.
 She has taught appellate practice seminars for the National District Attorneys Association and the William S. Richardson School of Law.

-Service on the Hawaii Intermediate Court of Appeals
+Hawaii Intermediate Court of Appeals

 Fujise was nominated to the court by former Governor Linda Lingle in March 2004 and assumed office on June 10, 2004.

 Memberships and awards

 Fujise has been on the Board of the William S. Richardson School of Law Alumni Association since 1980 and was the recipient of the Dean's Distinguished Alumni Award in 2005.